Note: This post contains affiliate links. Read my policy here.

 4. Coffee Maker

-Okay, so I don’t drink coffee.
-It’s not that I don’t need a healthy dose of caffeine!
-I just can’t stand the taste of the stuff.
-But my husband started hitting the coffee hard around the time a noisy newborn came into our lives.
+I’m not a coffee drinker.
+But my husband started hitting coffee hard around the time a noisy newborn came into our lives.
 (Go figure!)

 5. Quick Meals Cookbooks